Copy files or folders. Implementing this function is optional but it will speedup the copy operation.

 Defines if existing files should be overwritten.

-Create a new directory (Note, that new files are created via write
+Create a new directory (Note, that new files are created via write-calls).

 The uri of the new folder.